Ingan121/UDSBypass/README.md

 > sh /sdcard/path/to/udsbypass [package name]/[activity name] 15

 Unlike Liapp, it checks root only when the app starts, so you can restart magiskd after the check is done.

-# Command usage
-Usage: sh udsbypass [package name]/[activity name] [delay]
-or: sh udsbypass [options]

-Delay: sets the delay before restarting magiskd
-leave empty or use -1 to restart it manually

-Options:
---help: shows this message
---version: shows the version of this script